Russia says OPEC+ sees no need for further oil output cuts | Headlines

 - Russian Federation

 Asked if the group needed to lower its output further because of falling oil prices, Novak said: "Well, no, of course not because we only made a decision (on reduction) a month ago, and it will come into force from May for those countries that have joined."
-He said the recovery of oil demand in China following the COVID-19 pandemic was "probably lower" than analysts and experts had expected.
+He said the recovery of oil demand in China following the COVID-19 pandemic was "probably lower" than analysts and experts had expected and he regarded the market as balanced.

-Novak said OPEC+ did not expect oil shortages on the global oil market after the production cuts, even though the International Energy Agency (IEA) said they risked exacerbating a supply deficit expected in the second half of the year.
-"My opinion is that now the market is balanced, taking into account the decisions made earlier, taking into account our reduction, the reductions that we saw in other countries," Novak said.
+Novak said OPEC+ did not expect oil shortages on the global market after the production cuts, even though the International Energy Agency (IEA) said they risked exacerbating a supply deficit expected in the second half of the year.
+Separately, the Secretary General of the Organization of Petroleum Exporting Countries Haitham Al Ghais said on Thursday that the IEA should be "very careful about further undermining" oil industry investments, which producing countries say are vital for economic growth and depend on robust oil prices.

+MOSCOW MAINTAINS OUTPUT DESPITE SANCTIONS Following severe Western sanctions against Moscow over Ukraine, Russia has maintained its oil production and exports by increasing sales outside Europe, its traditional supply market for oil and gas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)